saezlab/dorothea/src/README.md

-This folder contains the code needed to estimateai sample-level TF activities (or any other gene set enrichment score).
+This folder contains the code needed to estimate sample-level TF activities (or any other gene set enrichment score).

 The main function is